 15. The European Court of Justice will continue to have jurisdiction in the UK regarding the citizens’ rights section of the agreement for a period of 8 years after the end of the transition period.

 16. Citizens from certain countries can rely on other arrangements.
-Irish nationals in the UK, and vice versa, are also covered by the separate arrangements of the Common Travel Area, which ensures free movement between the two countries.
-Citizens from Iceland, Liechtenstein, Norway and Switzerland who reside in the UK, and vice versa, can rely on separate deals negotiated to protect citizens’ rights regardless of the Brexit outcome.
-These countries are not part of the EU but are subject to EU’s free movement rules.
+Irish nationals in the UK, and vice versa, are also covered by the separate arrangements of the Common Travel Area, which guarantees free movement.
+Citizens from Iceland, Liechtenstein, Norway and Switzerland who reside in the UK, and vice versa, can rely on separate deals negotiated to protect their rights regardless of the Brexit outcome.
+These countries are not part of the EU but apply EU’s free movement rules.
 The withdrawal agreement allows the coordination of social security rights across all these countries.

 17. What happens next.
 The agreement has to be approved by the British and the European parliaments.
 When the deal is approved, the UK and EU countries have to adjust national laws to reflect its content.